1stChaS/TaoNap/README.md

 Tao Nap cafe also has a booking books service and also has tasty desserts served for customers.</br>

 # Project overview and features
-This program is booking the rooms, desserts and books in Tao Nap nap cafe.</br>
+This program is booking rooms, desserts, and books in Tao Nap nap cafe.
-The main program: ask for orders from customers and collected in Customers_info.json.</br> We have 39 rooms that customers can book.
-10 different kinds of tasty dessert and 20 interesting books that customers can choose from.
-Customers can’t choose the same room and books like the others.</br>
+The main program: ask for orders from customers and is collected in Customers_info.json.
+We have 39 rooms that customers can book, 10 different kinds of tasty desserts and 20 interesting books that customers can choose.
+Customers can’t book the same room and books as the others.
 When customers finish ordering.
-The program will print out the bill.</br>
+The program will print out the bill.
 Customers can cancel the booking order.</br>

 # Required libraries and tools